Teach For Malaysia > Fellowship FAQs

 I applied but did not pass.
 Can I apply again later?

-It is not possible to apply more than once for the same Cohort, unless our selection team specifically invites you to try again later.
+It is not possible to apply more than once within 12 months, unless our selection team specifically invites you to try again later.
 However, all applicants are encouraged to apply again for the next Cohort!
 Follow our social media to be notified when next season’s recruitment season kicks off.

 With the current pandemic, how will the Assessment Centre be?

-Considering the safety of our staff and Fellowship candidates, the Assessment Center will be conducted vrtually unless stated otherwise.
+Considering the safety of our staff and Fellowship candidates, the Assessment Centre will be conducted virtually unless stated otherwise.
+In the event where the Assessment Centre is conducted in person, it will be carried out in adherence to standard operating procedures (SOP).

 Eligibility for the Fellowship